- December 15: Deadline for consideration for admission, and both University of Minnesota fellowships and Humphrey School merit-based aid

 1. Personal statement

 A personal statement is required of all applicants.
-The mission of the Humphrey School of Public Affairs is to inspire, educate, and support innovative leaders to advance the common good in a diverse world.
-In 500 to 1,000 words, discuss your educational, professional, and personal history and explain how the MS–STEP degree will support you in achieving your professional goals while advancing the common good.
+The mission of the Humphrey School is to educate, engage, and equip leaders and communities to discover solutions that advance the common good in our diverse world.
+In 500 to 1,000 words, discuss how your past educational, professional, and personal experiences have prepared you for a graduate degree in Science, Technology, and Environmental Policy.

 2. Diversity statement

 The Humphrey School seeks to create an inclusive, welcoming, and supportive school environment, ensuring that the people and scholarship at the School reflect our community and the world, and building an institution committed to intercultural growth and learning.
-In no more than 500 words, discuss how you will advance equity and inclusion at the Humphrey School and the world.
+In no more than 500 words, discuss how you will advance equity and inclusion at the Humphrey School and among the STEP community.

 3. Impact statement